 If you’re having trouble getting started, it would be a good idea to get a human movement expert to take a look and give some advice.
 Physiotherapists are experts in this field and can get you started on what your should be working on, estimate when is a good time to start and answer any inquiries you have regarding starting snowboarding.

-At capital physiotherapy, we have friendly physiotherapists who are familiar with balance, coordination, core and gluteal strengthening protocols.
+At Capital Physiotherapy, we have friendly physiotherapists who are familiar with balance, coordination, core and gluteal strengthening protocols.
 You are unique and likely require a specific exercise to target the proper muscle group; each program will be adjusted to target what you need to perform well at your hobby.
-If you need any guidance towards getting started, book an appointment at one of our clinics conveniently located at South Yarra, Balwyn and Footscray by sending an email at email@example.com.
+If you need any guidance towards getting started, book an appointment at one of our clinics conveniently located at South Yarra, Hawthorn (Formerly at Balwyn) and Footscray by sending an email at firstname.lastname@example.org.